dusktreader/flask-praetorian/README.rst

 * Support inclusion of custom user claims in tokens
 * Register new users using email verification

-All of this is provided in a very simple to confiure and initialize flask extension.
+All of this is provided in a very simple to configure and initialize flask extension.
 Though simple, the security provided by *flask-praetorian* is strong due to the usage of the proven security technology of JWT and python's `PassLib <http://pythonhosted.org/passlib/>`_ package.